 The key challenge for an introductory graduate-level astrobiology course is to not only introduce students from diverse academic backgrounds to the rich fabric of this field, but to also provide a palpable sense of what front-line astrobiology research is like.
 To accomplish this, we (1) use the textbook Astrobiology: Understanding Life in the Universe (2nd Edition), by Charles Cockell, to serve as the course backbone of concepts that underlie the field, and (2) consider more specialized readings from the broader scientific research literature to examine astrobiology research in more detail.
-Since this Covid-motivated distance-learning experience is new for all of us, we will change procedures as needed.
 Do not hesitate to make recommendations or bring issues to the instructor's attention.